xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 }
 ```

-You can check the full example on [GitHub](https://github.com/mirland/supabase-offline-support-with-stock/).
+The complete example is on [GitHub](https://github.com/mirland/supabase-offline-support-with-stock/), so go ahead and check it out!

 # Conclusion

-In this blog, we analyzed how we can integrate offline support easily to Supabase.
+This blog analyzed how we can integrate offline support easily to Supabase.
-Furthermore, if we replace [Supababse] with another provider, or use just a rest API the code will be the same.
+Furthermore, if we replace [Supababse] with another provider or simply use a rest API, the code will be the same.
-So that is one of the most important things about this architecture, the Data layer could change, and you don't have to do any changes to your presentation layer.
+So if your data layer changes, you don't have to make any changes to your presentation layer, which is one of the essential aspects of this architecture.

-In my experience, offline support moves the app experience to the next level.
+In my experience, offline support moves app experience to the next level.
-You can remove ugly spinners, and give feedback to the user instantaneously.
+You can remove ugly spinners and give feedback to the user instantaneously.
+So making an effort to achieve it is worth it.

-On the other hand, we saw how [Stock] helped us to achieve this feature.
+We also had a glimpse of how [Stock] helped us to achieve this feature.
-The hardest work such as synchronizations, state reporting, store the data, was done by the package, so it allows app to move very fast.
+The package did the most challenging tasks, such as synchronizations, state reporting, and data storing, allowing the app to run extremely fast.

-I invite you to try it and do not forget to share your feedback!
+I encourage you to try it out and share your feedback!

 [Bloc]: https://pub.dev/packages/bloc
 [Drift]: https://pub.dev/packages/drift